schrum2/MarioDiffusion/README.md

 train-conditional-pre.bat 0 Mar1and2 regular GTE split
 train-conditional-pre.bat 0 Mar1and2 absence GTE split
 train-conditional-pre.bat 0 Mar1and2 negative GTE split
+batch_runner.bat train-unconditional.bat 0 29 Mar1and2
+batch_runner.bat train-wgan.bat 0 29 Mar1and2
+batch_runner.bat train-fdm.bat 0 29 Mar1and2 regular MiniLM
+batch_runner.bat train-fdm.bat 0 29 Mar1and2 absence MiniLM
+batch_runner.bat train-fdm.bat 0 29 Mar1and2 regular GTE
+batch_runner.bat train-fdm.bat 0 29 Mar1and2 absence GTE
 ```
+Note that the list above also mentions `train-unconditional.bat`, `train-fdm.bat`, and `train-wgan.bat`.
+These are used to train comparison models mentioned in the paper.
+Their usage is detailed further below.

-Now, if you just want to train a model step by step, look at the next sections instead.
+Now, if you just want to train a model step by step, keep reading from here.

 ## Train text encoder

 Masked language modeling is used to train the text embedding model.
 Use whatever dataset you like with an appropriate tokenizer.
-It is reccomended to supply the validation and test datasets of the same type as well, though it is optional, and only used for evaluation.
+It is recommended to supply the validation and test datasets of the same type as well, though it is optional, and only used for evaluation.
 ```
 python train_mlm.py --epochs 300 --save_checkpoints --json datasets\Mar1and2_LevelsAndCaptions-regular-train.json --val_json datasets\Mar1and2_LevelsAndCaptions-regular-validate.json --test_json datasets\Mar1and2_LevelsAndCaptions-regular-test.json --pkl datasets\Mar1and2_Tokenizer-regular.pkl --output_dir Mar1and2-MLM-regular0 --seed 0
 ```